A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: The goal

-The goal of this paper is to give a complete solution to the irreducible character problem in the BGG category $\mc O$ of modules of integer and half-integer weights for the ortho-symplectic Lie superalgebras $\osp(2m+1|2n)$ of type $B(m,n)$.
-The case of Lie superalgebra $\osp(2m|2n)$ will be treated elsewhere.
-In particular, the non-super specialization of our work amounts to a new approach to Kazhdan-Lusztig theory of Lie algebras of classical type.
+The goal of this paper is to give a complete and conceptual solution to problem on irreducible characters in the BGG category $\mc O$ of modules of integer and half-integer weights for the ortho-symplectic Lie superalgebras $\osp(2m+1|2n)$ of type $B(m,n)$.
+The case of Lie superalgebra $\osp(2m|2n)$ is treated in \cite{Bao}.
+In particular, the non-super specialization of our work amounts to a new formulation to Kazhdan-Lusztig theory of Lie algebras of classical type in which Hecke algebras are not used directly.

-To achieve the goal, we are led to develop in Part~1 a new theory of quasi-$\mc{R}$-matrix and new canonical basis (called {\em $\imath$-canonical basis}) arising from {\em quantum symmetric pairs} $(\U, \bun)$.
-A new formulation of the KL theory for Lie algebras of type $B$ is then made possible by our new duality that the coideal subalgebra $\bun$ of $\U$ and the Hecke algebra of type $B_m$ form double centralizers on $\VV^{\otimes m}$, generalizing the Schur-Jimbo duality.
-Part~1 (which consists of Sections~\ref{sec:prelim}-\ref{sec:QSPc}) has nothing to do with Lie superalgebras and should be of independent interest, even though there was no particular motivation to do so without being desperately demanded from the super representation theory -- the powerful Kazhdan-Lusztig theory in its original form has worked well after all.
+To achieve the goal, we are led to initiate in Part~1 a new theory of quasi-$\mc{R}$-matrix and new canonical basis (called {\em $\imath$-canonical basis}) arising from {\em quantum symmetric pairs} $(\U, \Ui)$.
+We show that the coideal subalgebra $\Ui$ of $\U$ and the Hecke algebra of type $B_m$ form double centralizers on $\VV^{\otimes m}$, generalizing the Schur-Jimbo duality.
+A new formulation of the KL theory for Lie algebras of type $B$ is then made possible by such a new duality.
+Part~1 (which consists of Chapters~\ref{sec:prelim}-\ref{sec:QSPc}) has nothing to do with Lie superalgebras and should be of independent interest.

 We develop in Part~2 an infinite-rank version of the constructions in Part~1, and then relate the $\imath$-canonical basis to the BGG category $\mc O_{\bf b}$ of $\osp(2m+1|2n)$-modules of (half-)integer weights relative to a Borel subalgebra whose type is specified by a $0^m1^n$-sequence $\bf b$.
-In this approach, the role of Kazhdan-Lusztig basis is played by the (dual) $\imath$-canonical basis for a suitable completion of the $\bun$-module $\mathbb{T}^{\bf b}$ associated to $\bf b$; Here $\mathbb{T}^{{\bf b}}$ is a tensor space which is a variant of $\VV^{\otimes m} \otimes \WW^{\otimes n}$.
+In this approach, the role of Kazhdan-Lusztig basis is played by the (dual) $\imath$-canonical basis for a suitable completion of the $\Ui$-module $\mathbb{T}^{\bf b}$ associated to $\bf b$; Here $\mathbb{T}^{{\bf b}}$ is a tensor space which is a variant of $\VV^{\otimes m} \otimes \WW^{\otimes n}$.

-\subsection{An overview of Part 1}
+\section{An overview of Part 1}